razvanstanga/varnish-caching-wordpress-plugin/readme.txt

 == Installation ==

-* You must install Varnish Cache on your server(s)
+* You must install Varnish Cache/Nginx Proxy Cache on your server(s)
 * Go to the configuration generator.
 Fill in the backends/ACLs then download the configuration files
 * Use these configuration files to configure Varnish Cache server(s).
 Usualy the configuration files are in /etc/varnish.
 In most cases you must put the downloaded configuration files in /etc/varnish and restart Varnish Cache
+* The configuration generator does not support Nginx for now.
+Read the Nginx documentation on how to enable proxy cache

 Or use the provided Varnish Cache configuration files located in /wp-content/plugins/vcaching/varnish-conf folder.